 Now, scroll down to Targeting > Keywords.
 Here you can search for keywords in your niche and see their monthly search volumes:

 These are the best Pinterest keywords for paid ad campaigns.
-Thus, Pinterest wants businesses to use them.
-So, why not use them in your Pinterest SEO, too?
+Pinterest wants businesses to use them.
+So, why not use them for your Pinterest SEO, too?

 Step 4: Track your Pinterest keywords

 Pinterest SEO can quickly become overwhelming when you start finding dozens of keywords for your topic.